Absurdist fiction: Techniques and devices examples

-Samuel Beckett’s ‘Waiting For Godot’ (1953), an originally French text, is an Absurdist Theatre drama that is described as one of the most important plays of the 20th Century despite its early reception.
-The play was first performed on January 5th, 1953 at Theatre de babylone in Paris.
+Samuel Beckett's Waiting for Godot (1953), an originally French text, is an absurdist theatre drama that is described as one of the most important plays of the 20th century despite its early reception.
+The play was first performed on January 5, 1953, at Theatre de babylone in Paris.
 The reception of the play in the 1950s can be interpreted by critics reviews.
-Literary critic Vivian Mercer claimed that the play was “a play in which nothing happens, twice.”, alluding to the two acts that take a cyclical form.
-Alfonso Sastre, another literary critic reviewing Beckett's text, described the play as "a death certificate for hope" he continues, “what is so fascinating about waiting for godot;(is) that nothing happens. it is a lucid testimony of nothingness”.
-Beckett’s desolate universe in his play is rendered by Absurdist techniques; an unchanging landscape, characters subjected to random and whimsical acts of violence with cyclical discourse.
-Beckett captures the sense of perpetual anticipation for meaning in humanity in the portrayal of the relationship between ‘Gogo’ and ‘Didi’, a strong interdependence mixed with irritability.
-The tragicomedy element to Beckett’s Absurdist fiction play adds a comic futility that can be compared to slapstick comedy and cartoon characters such as the characters Tom and Jerry.
-The relationship between the two characters in 'Waiting For Godot' (Vladimir and Estragon) are interdependent yet irritable.
-The relationship between the two characters in 'Waiting For Godot' (Vladimir and Estragon) are co-dependent and whimsical.
+Literary critic Vivian Mercer claimed that the play was "a play in which nothing happens, twice", alluding to the two acts that take a cyclical form.
+Alfonso Sastre, another literary critic reviewing Beckett's text, described the play as "a death certificate for hope"; he continues, "what is so fascinating about waiting for Godot; [is] that nothing happens.
+It is a lucid testimony of nothingness."
+Beckett's desolate universe in his play is rendered by Absurdist techniques; an unchanging landscape, characters subjected to random and whimsical acts of violence with cyclical discourse.
+Beckett captures the sense of perpetual anticipation for meaning in humanity in the portrayal of the relationship between 'Gogo' and 'Didi', a strong interdependence mixed with irritability.
+The tragicomedy element to Beckett's absurdist fiction play adds a comic futility that can be compared to slapstick comedy and cartoon characters such as the characters Tom and Jerry.
+The relationship between the two characters in Waiting for Godot (Vladimir and Estragon) is whimsical, interdependent yet irritable.
 Their nature, dialogue and interactions are reminiscent of familiar comical duos such as Laurel and Hardy and Tom and Jerry.